 Twin-stack compressors have two air tanks, which means you can store more air so the compressor doesn't have to run as often.

-If you're a DIY-er, a twin-stack compressor will be a good choice.
+If you're a DIY-er, a twin-stack compressor is an excellent choice.
 They have enough power to run finish trim tools, such as brad guns and nailers.

 Portable Single-Stage Air Compressors

 Portable single-stage air compressors are popular with carpenters and folks who need to run air tools like nail guns frequently.

 If you're re-siding your home, building a deck, or framing an addition, these powerful compressors will do the trick.

 With stronger engines and better compressor pumps, single-stage units may cost more upfront than other portable air compressors but typically will last a lot longer.